orsonteodoro/gcf2/profiles/minmax-v2/docs/Environment-variables.md

 * GCF_BOLT_PREP -- Prepares packages with static-libs for use with the BOLT post-link optimizer used to optimize app packages.
 (EXPERIMENTAL)

-#### Souper

-* USE_SOUPER -- Add flags for systemwide Souper for code reduction (EXPERIMENTAL)
-* USE_SOUPER_SIZE -- Add static profile counters in relation to size reduction
-* USE_SOUPER_SPEED -- Add dynamic profile counters in relation to execution speed

 #### Swap / trashing control

 * DISABLE_SWAP_REPORT -- Disables swap reporting recommendations and monitoring